 She’s done well in the show ring.
 With a novice owner/handler, she achieved her Canadian Championship in Fall, 2017 and gathered points towards her Grand Championship in Spring 2018, all in limited showing.
 She was Best of Opposite, 4 days in a row at the Northern Alberta Canine Association shows, and Select bitch at the Canadian National Specialty, June 2, 2018.

 Her head is lovely.
-She’s might have slightly oversized ears; the better to hear you with.
+Her ears are slightly oversized; the better to hear you with.
 Her coat pattern is perfect.

 Her health is excellent.
 She has been CERF tested and passed.